peavers/hue-java-wrapper/README.md

 A modern, intuitive Java library for controlling Philips Hue smart lighting systems.
 Built with dependency injection, clean architecture principles, and comprehensive error handling to provide a robust and maintainable solution.

+Currently only supports basic features authentication and manipulating light state.
+Will add to this as requirements for downstream projects evolve, or people want something.

 ## Installation

 The library is available through GitHub Packages.
 You'll need to configure your build tool with GitHub authentication to